Des Negri: Handball

 Given that CBC Parade was a Christian Brothers' college, handball was very strongly promoted among the students, driven by the Brothers' view that handball "affords an excellent preparatory training for football, as it calls into play all the resources of the physical man".
 Handball is one of the best ways for a potential Australian Rules footballer to acquire the optimum level of hand–eye coordination, ambidexterity, smoothness and flexibility, and sense of where one is in time and space (e.g., St Kilda's Ted Terry was a schoolboy champion in Tasmania, and Collingwood's Bill Serong, also from CBC Parade, was the Australian handball champion in 1974, aged 38).

 Like his older brother, the Collingwood footballer Francis Angelo Negri (1917-1944), as a schoolboy, Negri excelled at handball, and was the Australian Schoolboy Champion in 1939.

 Football

 Collingwood (VFL)

-Recruited from East Melbourne C.Y.M.S., he played with the Collingwood Second XVIII in 1941, and made his senior debut against Essendon, at Victoria Park, on 30 May 1942.
+Recruited from CYMS Football Association club East Melbourne C.Y.M.S., he played with the Collingwood Second XVIII in 1941, and made his senior debut against Essendon, at Victoria Park, on 30 May 1942.